Avril Dankworth

 Avril Margaret Dankworth (April 1922 – March 2013) was an English music educator who established the week-long summer Avril Dankworth Children's Music Camps (now the National Music Camps) for children aged between 7 and 17 in Wavendon, near Milton Keynes, in mid-1970.
-She also sung, taught music, authored multiple books and helped introduce the idiom in school music curriculum.
+She also sang, taught music, authored multiple books and helped introduce the idiom in school music curriculum.

 Early life

 In April 1922, Avril Margaret Dankworth was born in Southend-on-Sea, Essex.
 Dankworth's family had connections to the music world; her mother Alice was a singer and choir trainer; her aunt played the brass; her uncle was a pianist; and her brother John Dankworth was a jazz composer and saxophonist.
 She was a Girl Guide, and liked the tradition of camp fire sing songs.
 Dankworth was educated at Walthamstow High School, Hockerill Teacher Training College, the Royal College of Music and the Trinity College of Music; she graduated from Trinity in 1951.